 Where was Andor filmed?
 Discover Andor filming locations, from Ferrix to Niamos, and the real-world sets behind the show.

-With Andor Season 2 looming like the Death Star over Scarif, fans are wondering: Where was Andor filmed?
+With Andor Season 2 having concluded like the Death Star over Scarif, fans wonder: Where was Andor filmed?
 Well, dear rebels, prepare to embark on a journey across some of the most cinematic locations in our own galaxy — no hyperdrive required.

 What is Andor About?